YBL123/mars-rover-yarden-lawson/README.md

 ## config.env

-### Created MongoDB Atlas Database -> stores Database in the Cloud:
+### Created MongoDB Atlas Database
 ![Atlas mongodb](cloud-mongodb-atlas.png)
+Stores database in the cloud.

 Used URL given by Atlas and set it to variable, also storing the port here.